Minimum Wage In Mexico 2023

 The Northern Border Minimum Wage In Mexico

 The border between Mexico and the US is 3,145 kilometers (1,954 miles), which happens with many plants.
-Therefore, Mexico has had a commercial synergy with the United States since long ago.
+Therefore, Mexico has had a commercial synergy with the United States for a long time.
 Imagine having a manufacturing company based on the US side of the border and suddenly finding out that 10 miles away, laborers charge a fraction of what you are currently paying.
 Naturally, you would move your manufacturing plant 20 km to save money.

 On the Mexican side, workers were crossing the border to work in these manufacturing plants.
 So, trying to prevent Mexican workers from crossing the border for higher wages, the government created the Northern Border minimum wage in Mexico.